-In 1923 Germany’s Carl Zeiss company debuted the first projection planetarium.
+In 1923 The Carl Zeiss company debuted the first projection planetarium.
 Its sole intent was to display the sky as seen by the unaided eye.
 A marvelous invention, it depicted everything ancient philosophers knew about the heavens.

 The very next year, Edwin Hubble discovered the astounding distance and scale of the Spiral Nebula in Andromeda.
 Depicted as just a fuzzy oval in the planetarium sky, it became an “island universe” of billions of suns, millions of light-years beyond our own Milky Way.